 Q: What types of homes are eligible for reverse mortgage financing?

 To qualify for a reverse mortgage, the home must be your primary residence.
-1-4 family residences, condos, and manufactured homes are all eligible, but vacation homes, secondary residences and rental properties are not currently eligible.
+1-4 family residences, FHA approved condominiums, however vacation homes, secondary residences and rental properties are not currently eligible.